-JMD 202 Foundations of Medicine IV
+JMD 204 Foundations of Medicine IV

-A continuation of JMD 201, the Foundations of Medicine IV course is an integrated course that encompasses basic, clinical and health system sciences.
+A continuation of JMD 203, the Foundations of Medicine IV course is an integrated course that encompasses basic, clinical and health system sciences.
 Students will be introduced to core concepts in blocks organized by organ system.
 Each week features a case explored through active learning in small groups.
 The schedule incorporates a variety of learning modalities such as labs, clinical skills sessions, patient sessions, team-based learning activities and lectures to complement and enhance student learning.
 Foundations of Medicine expects from students rigorous independent study and critical thinking to prepare them for the clinical problems they will encounter.
-The blocks in this course cover Neuroscience and Psychiatry, as well as Complex Cases.
+The blocks in this course cover Endocrine, Urology, Reproduction, and Musculoskeletal, Dermatology, and Rheumatology.